BogomolovAl/White-book/Misprints-and-unclear-moments-in-English-Ethereum-Wiki.md

 27) In [GHOST](https://github.com/ethereum/wiki/wiki/%5BEnglish%5D-White-Paper#modified-ghost-implementation): "Greedy Heaviest Observed Subtree", not Heavist

-28) In [GHOST](https://github.com/ethereum/wiki/wiki/Glossary#ethereum-blockchain): "and mitigates the problem with fast blockchains that large miners have an advantage because they" instead of "and mitigates a problem with fast blockchains that large miners have an advantage because they"
+28) In [GHOST](https://github.com/ethereum/wiki/wiki/Glossary#ethereum-blockchain): "and mitigates the problem with fast blockchains that large miners have an advantage because they.." instead of "and mitigates a problem with fast blockchains that large miners have an advantage because they.."

 ## Minor issues